Skinny Puppy: Last Rights (1992)

 Following Too Dark Park, Skinny Puppy was commissioned by the dance group La La La Human Steps to compose several songs for their 1991 production Infante C'est Destroy, a duty shared alongside the likes of Einstürzende Neubauten.
-It was also during this time that Ogre made a concerted effort to rid his drug addictions.
+During this time Ogre made a concerted effort to kick his drug addictions.
 In an interview with CITR-FM, Ogre discussed his ordeals with hepatitis A and subsequent hospilization; he also thanked Pigface for looking after him during his "hour of need".

 Skinny Puppy released their seventh studio album, Last Rights, in 1992.
 It was the last album the band released under Nettwerk/Capitol.
 Relationships between the band members during the album's production were "tense and unhealthy", with Ogre, under the supervision of Rave, coming into the studio at night to perform vocals for the music Key and Goettel composed earlier in the day.
 Ogre said that the production of Last Rights acted as a form of therapy which he used to help him come to terms with his addictions.
 "It's painful for me to be reminded of certain things, but for me to say it never happened is wrong.
 I'll be glad to put it behind me, but I had to do this".

 Described by Entertainment Weekly as a "nonstop stretch of horrific soundscapes", Last Rights became the first Skinny Puppy record to chart on the Billboard 200, peaking at No. 193.
 The album remained on Billboard's Heatseekers album chart for several weeks, peaking at No. 10.
 The track "Inquisition" was released as a single and included several alternative cuts of the song, as well as the b-side "LaHuman8" (one of the tracks produced for La La La Human Steps).
 A second single, "Love in Vein", was never released, although an unfinished remix intended for it later appeared on Brap: Back and Forth Series 3 & 4 in 1996.
 A music video was created for the song "Killing Game" which featured a student dance troupe performing in "high-contrast black and white".